Into the wild

 Wild and rebellious, Kochi is one of Japan’s most rewarding off-the-beaten-track destinations.

-Crescent-shaped Kochi is the largest of Shikoku’s four prefectures, covering much of the island’s southern half in rugged mountains sloping down to the Pacific ocean.
-Most of the population are clustered together in the narrow pockets of habitable land around the Shimanto river and towards the coast.
-Kochi city in the center of the prefecture is the best place to start exploring the region.
-Visit the emblematic Kochi Castle, browse the stalls of the 300 year-old Sunday street market and stroll along Katsurahama beach, watched over by a statue of favorite samurai rebel, Sakamoto Ryoma.
+Crescent-shaped Kochi is the largest of Shikoku’s four prefectures.
+It covers most of the island’s southern half in rugged mountains that slope into the Pacific Ocean.
+Most of the population is clustered together around the Shimanto River and towards the coast.
+Kochi City, in the center of the prefecture, is the best place to start exploring the region.
+Visit the emblematic Kochi Castle, browse the stalls of the 300-year-old Sunday street market, and stroll along Katsurahama beach.
+It’s guarded by a statue of everyone’s favorite samurai rebel, Sakamoto Ryoma.

-The Shimanto river runs through the western part of Kochi; Shimanto is the place to organise your outdoor activities as well as witness traditional torchlight fishing in the summer, and hit up the ski slopes in the winter.
+The Shimanto River runs through the western part of Kochi.
+Shimanto is the place to organize your outdoor activities.
+You can watch traditional torchlight fishing in the summer and hit up the ski slopes in the winter.
 Along the coast are more dolphin and whale-watching cruises, plus surfing and hot springs.
-Remote and desolate Cape Ashizuri offers panoramic views of the Pacific Ocean, especially from temple no. 38 on the Shikoku 88 Temple Pilgrimage.
+Remote Cape Ashizuri has beautiful panoramic views of the Pacific Ocean.
+Most notably from temple no. 38 on the Shikoku 88 Temple Pilgrimage.

 Set aside enough time to get to know Kochi’s incredible food.
 The seared bonito (katsuo no tataki) is a highlight, as is the pork and wild mountain vegetables.
-Yuzu is the champion fruit and you can’t leave without challenging a local to Kochi’s infamous sake drinking game, bekuhai.
+Yuzu is the local fruit, and you can’t leave without challenging a local to Kochi’s infamous sake drinking game, bekuhai.